Cyace84/tip4/src/pages/usageAndDeployment/prerequisites.md

 ## Packages

 In order to perform the operations mentioned in this documentation using  [`everscale-inpage-provider`](https://provider-docs.broxus.com/) , the target contracts artifacts, including the contract tvc and code, are required.
-These artifacts can be obtained using the `locklift build` command, which generates the necessary files which we can provide them by simply copying and pasting the these required files from the build folder as we generated them earlier in [Locklift Config Setup](/src/pages/gettingStarted/lockliftConfigSetup.md#step-3-build-the-artifacts).
+These artifacts can be obtained using the `locklift build` command, which generates the necessary files which we can provide them by simply copying and pasting the these required files from the build folder as we generated them earlier in [Locklift Config Setup](../gettingStarted/lockliftConfigSetup.md#step-3-build-the-artifacts).

 ::: tip

-in the everscale-inpage-provider code samples provided in next sections, the contract artifacts are imported from build folder, we must make this folder and copy ans paste the the previously mentioned artifacts in this folder.
+in the everscale-inpage-provider code samples provided in next sections, the contract artifacts are imported from build folder, we must copy the previously mentioned build folder into the script directory of our project.

 :::